jp morgan vs charles schwab

 Schwab versus Chase

-Schwab’s mobile apps have many great resources, including a large selection of educational and research widgets.
-This library includes podcasts, streaming CNBC, and audio market updates.
-Charting and order entry are on a higher level than the tools we found on the J.P.
+Schwab’s mobile apps include a wide range of tools, such as educational content and research widgets.
+These include podcasts, CNBC streaming, and audio market updates.
+Charting and order entry are more advanced than what we found in the J.P.
 Morgan Investing app.

 Winner: Schwab